ucsb-collaboratory/twitter/tiktokapi.md

 ### Ask the Office of Research Red Zone: I think this rule is iffy with the UC Patent Acknowledgement
-- You agree TikTok and its affiliates will have a worldwide, free, nonexclusive, perpetual or for the maximum term allowed by local law, sublicenseable, unlimited license to use the Qualified Research Partner name and logos, other identiying information, and to use, modify, reproduce, distribute, transmite, display, and create derivative works from your Research in whole or in part of any legitimate business purpose without notice.
+- You agree TikTok and its affiliates will have a worldwide, free, nonexclusive, perpetual or for the maximum term allowed by local law, sublicenseable, unlimited license to use the Qualified Research Partner name and logos, other identiying information, and to use, modify, reproduce, distribute, transmit, display, and create derivative works from your Research in whole or in part of any legitimate business purpose without notice.
-- Some examples include; internal review, sharing, and analysis, and for marketing and promoting TikTok Research API and related services.
+- Some examples include: internal review, sharing, and analysis, and for marketing and promoting TikTok Research API and related services.